A. Progressively Revealed in Scripture

 2. Each is fully God.

 God the Father is clearly God.
 Grudem draws on John 1:1-4 to show that Jesus was fully God.
-He argues against the Jehovah's Witness' sense that John 1:1 should be translated that the word was god on the basis of Greek grammar.
+He argues against the Jehovah's Witness' sense that John 1:1 should be translated that the word was a god on the basis of Greek grammar.
 Colwell's rule states that when a predicate nominative precedes the verb in Greek and the subject follows, the predicate nominative will lack the article (234, n.
 12).

 Other verses are adduced to support Jesus' full divinity.
 Thomas calls Jesus God in John 20:28.
 Hebrews 1:3 says that Christ is the "exact representation" of God's being.
 Hebrews 1:10, Titus 2:13, 1 Peter 1:1, Romans 9:5, Isaiah 9:6, Colossians 2:9 are all mentioned.